-Because I did some Montessori work in Nepal a few years ago I have had many requests from Montessorians around the world on how their school children can help, especially fellow Montessori children, with the earthquake situation.
+Because I worked in Nepal a few years ago I have had many requests from Montessorians around the world on how their school children can help, especially fellow Montessori children, with the earthquake situation.
 Even though it is no longer on the news much, the need for help will go on for years.
 I have heard from several schools outside of Nepal who have sponsored fundraisers and sent money to help SMD.
-This is a video slide show that explains who are the children attending SMD (Shree Mangal Dvip) school in Kathmandu where I spent some time.
-It was created before the earthquake as you will see:
+This is a video slide show that explains who are the children attending SMD (Shree Mangal Dvip) school in Kathmandu where I consulted.
+It was created before the earthquake as you will see.

 MONTESSORI COMES TO SMD

 Here are two of the Montessori children at the school.
 Several years ago (after my visit) a Montessori school administrator in Vancouver and her husband donated scholarships for two Nepali Women to train as Montessori teachers at the AMI training center, The Navadisha Montessori Foundation, in Chennai, India.
 Their school in Vancouver then donated materials.

 Ani (“nun”) Thinley Chokyi, who earned her diploma in Chennai, has just left the school to help her parents whose home was destroyed by the earthquake.
 But she has done a lot to spread the Montessori wisdom throughout the school.
 From the school, “She enriched our Junior Section with her knowledge and her expertise.
 Our Nursery Class teacher, Sonam Dolma and our LKG teacher Bimala learned a lot from Ani TC and use it in their classrooms.”And with our help the Montessori work will continue.

 This may look like primitive conditions to many of us: very crowded bedrooms and one shower (and clothes-washing) room shared by 300 students—which means one shower a week.
 But compared to their village life SMD daily life and the opportunity to attend school are luxurious.